izanmubarak/Cryptora/README.md

 In a Telegram chat, type `@CryptoraBot` and then any of these commands to use Cryptora:

 - `[cryptocurrency]` – Type the name of any cryptocurrency, and Cryptora will retrieve essential information (price, market cap, circulating supply, and 24 hour percent change) and display it in a list.
 You can also type the cryptocurrency's shorthand abbreviation.
 For example, you can type `bitcoin` or `BTC` to get essential information about Bitcoin.
 The bot is not case sensitive, so you can type in any valid cryptocurrency name or its symbol in lower case or upper case.
+You can also type multiple cryptocurrencies, separated by commas, and send a list of cryptocurrency prices, percent changes, or market capitalizations in a single message.
+Cryptora automatically filters out duplicate and invalid entries.
+So, typing `ripple, iota, xmr, raiblocks, bitcoin` will get you a list of their prices, market capitalizations, and percent changes that you can share with a chat.

 - `news` - Retrieve the latest 10 articles from CoinDesk.com and display them in a list.
 You can choose to share the article with your chat, or you can browse the latest cryptocurrency headlines.

 - `gdax` - Retrieve the trading price of Bitcoin, Bitcoin Cash, Litecoin, and Ethereum from the GDAX trading exchange.

-- `[cryptocurrency] [date]` - Type this command, replacing `[cryptocurrency]` with your desired cryptocurrency, and `[date]` with a date formatted in `MM/DD/YYYY` format (or `Month Day, Year` format), and Cryptora will retrieve the high, low, opening, and closing price of the cryptocurrency on that date, if data is available.
+- `[cryptocurrency] [date]` - Type this command, replacing `[cryptocurrency]` with your desired cryptocurrency, and `[date]` with a date formatted in `MM/DD/YYYY` format (or `Month Day, Year` format), and Cryptora will retrieve the high, low, opening, and closing price - as well as the market capitalization - of the cryptocurrency on that date, if data is available.
+Relative dates work as well, so typing `ethereum two weeks ago` or `ethereum yesterday` will get you information about ethereum two weeks ago and yesterday, respectively.

 - `top [x]` - Type this command (replace `[x]` with any number less than or equal to 50) to see the top *x* cryptocurrencies, ranked by their market capitalization.